What is Dry January?

-Of course, we are now more than half way through the month, so you may think it is too late to join in.
+Of course, the month has already begun, so you may think it is too late to join in.
 But you would be wrong.
-Giving up for half a month is better than not at all, and there is nothing to say you can’t start your Dry January now and continue into February to complete your full month.
+Giving up for even two or three weeks is better than not at all, and there is nothing to say you can’t start your Dry January now and continue into February to complete your full month.

 If you need a little help to motivate you, here are few facts about what alcohol does to your body from Alcohol Concern’s website.